Diamine Chocolate Brown

 Performance on paper:

-Chocolate Brown behaved well.
-I didn’t experience any feathering or bleeding on any of the test papers.
-Unfortunately, the dry times were well below average.
+The dry times were well below average.
 The poor dry times were observable on every page and with every nib, but they were never consistent.
 If I had to, I would say the dry times were the best on Rhodia, but I wouldn’t trust Chocolate Brown if you need it to dry quickly.
-Unfortunately, the water resistance isn’t great: it’s cloudy and difficult to read, but it’s better than nothing.
+I’ve also come to learn that this ink has a tendency to smudge when handled, even when it’s been dry for some time.

 Midori MD